joemar25/Mother-Chef/NumericalAnalysis/README.md

 Note:

-1. We did not perform any of academic dishonesty such as cheating and plagiarism for the subject as Rule for creating this finals project.
+1. We did not perform any academic dishonesty, such as cheating and plagiarism, for this subject as a rule for creating this finals project.
-2. N variable in displaying the output for bisection, fix-point, etc. is the n-number of iterations.
+2. N variable in displaying the output for bisection, fix-point, etc., is the n-number of iterations.
 3. **clc; clear;** is used so that the command window and workspace are cleared, respectively.
 This helps in removing any previous variables or outputs that might interfere with the current Octave session.

 ## Solving with one variable

 The root-finding problem refers to finding a root or solution of an equation of the form f(x) = 0, where f(x) is a given function.
 A root of this equation is also called a zero of the function f.

-The Bisection Method and Fixed-Point Method are two numerical methods used to solve equations in one variable.
-The Bisection Method involves repeatedly halving subintervals of an interval and locating the half containing the root.
-The Fixed-Point Method involves finding a fixed point of a function, which is a number at which the value of the function does not change when the function is applied.

 ### Bisection Method